 Where do you get those meal prep containers?

-The meal prep containers pictured in this post are 2 Compartment Glass Meal Prep Containers from Prep Naturals on Amazon.
+The meal prep containers pictured in this post are 2 Compartment Glass Meal Prep Containers (affiliate link!) from Prep Naturals on Amazon.

 They come with plastic lids, which I hand wash to help them last longer.
 However, the glass base containers can go in dishwasher which makes it pretty easy.

 What should you serve with this recipe?

 When I meal prep lunches like this (or like this Tuna Egg Salad, or these English Muffin Mini Pizzas), I generally look for things already in my fridge and pantry to portion and add as sides.

 Pictured here are pretzel rods, which happen to fit perfectly into the 2 Compartment Glass Meal Prep Containers (affiliate link!) and stay crisp in the fridge.
 Other great meal prep side options include: